fortalbrz/gardenino/README.md

 **Optimized for Arduino Nano R3 (ATmega328P)**

-I made this project to make use of an old 8 channels relay board with a single Arduino Nano and a really low cost *ESP-01* module... :) The goal is to control my garden irrigation, lights, etc, using *home assistant* with *MQTT* protocol (e.g., *mosquitto broker*) or autonomous with some "standalone" intelligence on Arduino Nano.
+I made this project to make use of an old 8 channels relay board with a single Arduino Nano and a really low cost *ESP-01* module... :grin: The goal is to control my garden irrigation, lights, etc, using *home assistant* with *MQTT* protocol (e.g., *mosquitto broker*) or autonomous with some "standalone" intelligence on Arduino Nano.
 Sure you can use a plain Arduino relay module instead :smiley:
 (with any number of channels, with maximum of 8)...